-Build end-to-end ELT pipeline using Amazon Redshift, AWS Glue, AWS Step Function & visualize using Amazon QuickSight
+Build end-to-end ELT pipeline using Amazon Redshift, AWS Glue, AWS Step Function & visualize using XXX

 Participant’s Guide

 Version 1.1

 Authored by

 Praveen Cheruvu, Director Analytics, praveen.cheruvu@appsassociates.com

 In this lab you will create an end-to-end ELT pipeline using AWS resources to ingest and visualize Supply Chain sample data.
 This lab guides you in the process of creating AWS resources through Cloudformation stack.
 As you walk through the lab you will gradually get introduced to Amazon Redshift, AWS Glue, AWS Step Function, QuickSight as the building blocks for ELT pipeline.